aletgn/b-fade/docs/_pages/eh_crack.rst

 in which :math:`T_\beta` is the :math:`1-\beta/2` percentile of :math:`T`-Student distribution, and :math:`S^{(\sf M)}` is the :math:`\sqrt{\text{area}}`-wise standard deviation of the history of the :math:`\mathsf{M}` EH curves.

+It is worth mentioning we prefer not to call ``prediction_interval`` (although possible) to compute the prediction interval.
+Rather, we retrieve those using the corresponding viewer's interface (see the forthcoming sections).

 Bayesian
 --------
 An alternative approach to outlining the crack is offered in :py:mod:`bfade.ElHaddadBayes.predictive_posterior`.
 The method implements the numerical computation of the predictive posterior: